pharmpy/pharmpy/docs/installation.rst

 Installation
 ============

-.. warning:: PharmPy uses python 3 functionality (it likely won't ever support python 2),
+.. warning:: PharmPy requires python 3.6 or later,
-    and is only tested on python 3.6 on Linux (so far).
+    and is currently tested on python 3.6, 3.7 and 3.8 on Linux.

 At the command line, install latest build with::

-    pip3 install dist/pharmpy-0.1.0.tar.gz
+    pip3 install dist/pharmpy-0.2.0.tar.gz

 Or, development code in ``src/``::